 - Does not have onerous payment conditions – for example taking money out of customer accounts before supply start date.

-* There may be cheaper tariffs that do not meet these criteria but they are excluded from our analysis for comparability reasons.
+* There may be cheaper tariffs that do not meet these criteria.
+However, they are excluded from our analysis for comparability reasons.

-Your actual savings will depend upon your personal circumstances and are affected by the following factors; where you live, how much energy you use, how you choose to pay for that energy (it can make a big difference), your meter type and, most importantly, which supplier and tariff you are currently on.
+Your actual savings will depend upon your personal circumstances and are affected by several factors.
+For example, where you live, how much energy you use, how you choose to pay for that energy (it can make a big difference), your meter type and, most importantly, which supplier and tariff you are currently on.
 So, if you want to avoid being ripped off with sky high energy prices use our energy comparison service to see how much you can save